wkiyola/311_wk5_both_api_hackathon/README.md

 _Note: Many tasks are intentionally vague.
 It's up to you to learn/google some of these_

-## Creating APIs

-Let's get started...

-### STEPS

-#### Initialize your project

-1. In this folder run `npm init`.
-Accept all the defaults (press enter a bunch of times)

-2. You should now have a `package.json` file

-3. Npm install the following packages: `express body-parser nodemon mysql`

-4. You should now have a `package-lock.json` file and a `node_modules` folder

-5. Create an `index.js` file and type `console.log('testing')` on the first line

-6. Open the package.json file and add a new `start` script.
-The value should be `nodemon ./index.js`

-7. Type `npm start` in the terminal.
-Did you see the log?

-8. Change the work "testing" to "re-testing".
-Did it re-load with the new log?

-9. Setup is complete

-10. Stop and commit/push work.
-Everyone else pull the updated code

-#### Basic Express

-1. Remove the "console.log" from the index.js file

-2. On the first line, import express: `const express = require('express')`

-3. Initialize the app on the second line: `const app = express()`

-4. Have the app listen on port 4001

-5. Re-run the `npm start` command if necessary.. is the app running?

-6. Navigate to `http://localhost:4001` in the browser to check if the app is running

-7. Before the "app.listen", add a default GET route and `res.send` the text: "Welcome to our API"

-8. Congratulations, we have a server running

-#### Express routes - BEGINNING

-1. Create a new folder called `routes`

-2. In the routes folder, create a new file called `employees.js`

-3. Create a router and make GET routes for `/, /:id, firstname/:first_name`

-4. For right now, use `res.send` to send back the text "getting employees..." for each route.
-We will update this later

-5. Export the router and import it into the `index.js` file.
-Use it with the prefix of "employees" so that each route above starts with "employees"

-#### Express controllers - BEGINNING

-1. Create a new folder called `controllers`

-2. In the controllers folder, create a new file called `employees.js`

-3. Create the following functions `getEmployees, getEmployeesById, getEmployeesByFirstName`

-4. Move the logic (everything after the route path) from the employees router into these functions

-5. Export these functions: `module.exports = { getEmployees, getEmployeesById, getEmployeesByFirstName }`

-5. Import these functions back into the employees router and use them `router.get('/:id', controller.getEmployeesById)`

-6. Everything should have stayed the same.
-If you navigate to `http://localhost:4001/employees/5` you should see the text "getting employees..."

-#### Hooking up MySQL

-1. Create a new folder called `mysql`

-2. In the mysql folder, create a new file called `connection.js`

-3. Import `mysql` at the top of the file

-4. Create a function (_singleton_) that creates a connection pool (if it doesn't already exist) and returns it.
-Export this function
-  * Remember to use the appropriate credentials from the ONE database we are currently sharing and make sure the "database" field in the connection pool is set to "employees"

-5. Import the previous function into whichever file needs it.
-This will usually be the controller.
-You will import this connection as `pool` and use `pool.query` to query the database.
-Remember that the first argument to this function is a SELECT statement and the second argument is a callback with `(err, results)` parameters

-6. If at any point (in any file) we find an `err` when using `pool.query`, return a 500 status code and the text, "something went wrong"

-#### Employees controller - CONTINUED

-1. Import the `pool` function from `mysql/connection` at the top of the file (controllers/employees.js).
-Additionally import the general `mysql` package

-2. Update the `getEmployees` function so that it calls the database, __selecting all fields from the employees table but limiting the results to 50__.
-Use `res.json` to return the results to the user

-3. Update the `getEmployeesById` function so that it calls the database, __selecting all fields from the employees table where the emp_no matches the id query parameter__.
-The should return one result.
-Use `res.json` to return the result to the user

-4. Update the `getEmployeesByFirstName` function so that it calls the database, __selecting all fields from the employees table where the first_name matches the first_name query parameter__.
-The could return multiple results.
-Use `res.json` to return the results to the user

 ## Database setup

 #### Download MySQL